"An innocent boy was Unico so happy and so care free."

 - Winged Humanoid: The gods look more like angels than a traditional pantheon.
 This is in contrast to the manga, where they're very clearly the Greek Pantheon.

 - Winged Unicorn: That would be Unico, who is capable of transforming into one when he feels loved by those around him.

-- Women Are Wiser: The vain, stupid gods vs. the kind, compassionate West Wind.
+- Women Are Wiser: The vain, stupid gods vs. the kind, compassionate West Wind, who are all female.